Bulletin #7038, Maple Syrup Quality Control Manual

 Galvanized and lead-soldered tanks also add some lead to sap, although usually less than buckets, because their surface-to-volume ratio is smaller.

-Old milk cans frequently contain terneplate, an alloy with a high lead content, and should never be used for syrup filtering or storage.
+Old milk cans frequently contain terneplate, an alloy with high lead content, and should never be used for syrup filtering or storage.

 Standards for Lead Concentration

 Standards for lead concentration are based on models of the maximum syrup consumption by children.
-Standards vary within the maple producing regions of the U.S. and Canada.
-Syrup producers and health officials share the goal of a healthy and fine tasting product that is safe from contaminants.
+Standards vary within the maple-producing regions of the U.S. and Canada.
+Syrup producers and health officials share the goal of a healthy and fine-tasting product that is safe from contaminants.
 We are committed to the words “Pure Maple Syrup” that we put on our cans.

 Reprinted with permission from T. R. Wilmot and T.D.
 Perkins, Keeping Lead Out of Maple Syrup: A Guide to the Use of Sap Collecting and Syrup Making Equipment (Burlington: University of Vermont, 2000).